ChrisRamer/basic-web-applications-ind-project/README.md

 ## Setup/Installation Requirements

+Clone this repo.
 Run terminal command `dotnet run` from the `VendorsAndOrders` directory.
+Then open `localhost:5000` in your browser.

 ## Specs